 Each and every state keeps a record of a person’s criminal past.
 These state databases are all linked so you can track criminal histories from any other state.
-Go to county courthouse and check in person, or check online.
+Go to county courthouse and check in person or you can check online.
 It is helpful to know the county, and if the crime was in a different state, you might have to pay for a more comprehensive search.

 A criminal records search you will be able to find out if a person has ever been arrested, charged or convicted for crimes, which include:

 - Driving Under the Influence (DUI).